2025 Northern Vietnam floods: International response

 On the afternoon of 13 October, at Noi Bai International Airport in Hanoi, the Department of Dyke Management and Natural Disaster Prevention and Control under the Ministry of Agriculture and Environment received a shipment of emergency relief supplies from the Japan International Cooperation Agency (JICA) to assist residents of Bắc Ninh Province affected by flooding.
 This marked the first international relief delivery for Vietnamese localities impacted by Typhoon Bualoi and Typhoon Matmo.
 The shipment included 40 water purifiers, 5,100 blanket sets, 1,000 plastic water containers, and 50 multi-purpose plastic sheets.
 On the night of 14 October, also at Noi Bai International Airport, Australian Deputy Ambassador to Vietnam Renée Deschamps, Deputy Director General of the Department of Dyke Management and Natural Disaster Prevention and Control Nguyễn Trường Sơn, and Vice Chair of the Bắc Ninh Fatherland Front Committee Thái Hải Anh jointly received a humanitarian aid shipment from the Australian Government, intended to support households and communities severely affected by the storms and floods.
 According to the Australian Embassy in Vietnam, the Australian Government provided A$3 million (approximately 51 billion VND) in humanitarian assistance to help Vietnam respond to widespread flooding and storm impacts across northern and central regions.
 The Embassy of South Korea also announced that the South Korean government had approved a US$1 million (approximately 25.4 billion VND) humanitarian grant to aid Vietnam’s disaster recovery.
 In addition, the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management (AHA Centre), the Embassy of Canada, and several other international organizations contributed relief assistance.
-As of 16 October, the total value of international aid reached US$5.7 million.
+Total relief assistance reached USD 23.838 million, including pledged commitments, of which more than USD 7 million was in goods, USD 5.8 million was provided as multipurpose cash assistance, and USD 3.8 million was allocated to support home repairs and reconstruction.